 Sometimes it might help to ask the stretched cluster designers what happens if the DCI link does goes down and the cluster partitions.
 They just might pause and reconsider.

 Best case, you’re working in an organization where apps, server and networking people actually talk to each other and work together to solve the business problems (stretched clusters are not solving business problems, they are kludges around bad application architecture).
 That’s the perfect place to start the scale-out application architecture discussion and the role load balancers (I can’t make myself say Application Delivery Controller) play in it.
-If you want to learn more about that, you’ll find plenty of information in my Data Center Interconnects webinar (recording).
+If you want to learn more about that, you’ll find plenty of information in my Data Center Interconnects and Designing Active-Active and Disaster Recovery Data Centers webinars.